Utkanutkan/itoppdemo/index.md

 node -v
 npm -v
 ```
+After installing the fabric you need to run first network and install the standartparts smart contract.
 Finall step is downloading the Hyperledger Fabric 1.4 and samples.
 ```markdown

 ```

-## Prototype Architecture, starting traceapi and tracegui
+## Prototype Architecture
+The prototype has three main components.
 The traceapi is a node.js application.
 Ideally every organization runs a copy of their api.
 The blockchain api uses wallet and blockchain network configuration to access the blockchain.
 In the current configuration organizational wallet is included in the api.
 The tracegui is a vuetify application and calls the api functions.

 1. Run the blockchain network and.
 2. Run the api server.